joescars/gsheet-notify/README.md

    - Verify no firewall is blocking port 5588

 2. **API key errors:**
-   - Verify your API key is correctly stored in `api_key.txt` or set as an environment variable
+   - Verify your API key is correctly set in your `config.yaml` file or as an environment variable
    - Check that the Google Sheets API is enabled for your project
    - Ensure the API key has access to the Google Sheets API